Sedalia Golf Course

 Par 5

 This hole is a classic risk-reward par 5.
-With water on the right side and numerous mature trees down the left side pinching in the landing area, players are faced with the decision to lay back, taking the water out of play or bombing away to try and get home in two.
-Avoid the multiple greenside bunkers on your approach and you are one step closer to closing out the front nine with a birdie.
+With water on the right side & numerous mature trees down the left side pinching in the landing area, players are faced with the decision to lay back, taking the water out of play or bombing away to try to get home in two.
+Avoid the multiple greenside bunkers on your approach & you are one step closer to closing out the front nine with a birdie.
 The large undulating green has numerous challenging pin locations that can be a true test of putting prowess.

 Hole #10